 - charged with the commission of any crime.

-- Permit you to withdraw your plea of guilty or “nolo contendere” (no contest) and enter a plea of not guilty, or,
+- permit you to withdraw your guilty or no contest plea and then enter a not guilty plea, or

 In either case, the court will then dismiss the accusations against you.
-Afterward, you will be released from all penalties and disabilities resulting from the offense.
-It is as if you got a regular expungement under PC 1203.4.
+It is as if you got a regular expungement under 1203.4 PC.8

 Step 1: Hire an Attorney